Forty Nights of Nightstop

 Young people face these impossible decisions, sometimes every day.
 The number of homeless people has doubled in the UK since 2010 and young people are often the most affected.

 Depaul UK provides emergency accommodation in warm and safe houses across the UK.
-By placing young people in the homes of trained and vetted volunteers, we are able to keep them away from the dangers of the streets long enough to find them longer term support.
+By placing young people in the homes of trained and vetted volunteers, we are able to keep them away from the dangers of the streets long enough to find them longer term support and a chance for a secure, safe future.

 This Lent, walk with homeless young people through Forty Nights of Nightstop.

 Just £15 provides a safe night for a young person, paying a volunteer Nightstop host the expenses to cover a hot, home-cooked meal, hospitality and a bath or shower.

-By raising £600, you would pay for 40 nights of Nightstop - all through Lent.
+By raising £600 as a whole church, you would pay for 40 nights of Nightstop - the whole of Lent.

 All you need to do is complete the form below and we will be in touch when your Lent resources are ready.

 - Prayers and reflections